nfisher23/nickolasfisher.com/content/blog/How-to-Use-Springs-Dependency-Injection-in-Setup-And-Teardown-Code-For-Integration-Tests-With-Maven.md

 }
 ```

-And we&#39;ll configure our datasource via the application.yml properties file in our resources folder:
+And we'll configure our datasource via the application.yml properties file in our resources folder:

 ```yaml
 spring: